MUnique/OpenMU/docs/Packets/C1-19-SkillAnimation075_by-server.md

 ## Is sent when

-An object performs a skill which is directly targetted to another object.
+An object performs a skill which is directly targeted to another object.

 ## Causes the following actions on the client side